Can We Upskill Our Current Quant And IT Teams To Work With AI, Or Do We Need To Bring In Specialists?

 Yes, you can upskill your current quant and IT teams to work with AI and don’t need to bring in specialists, but sometimes a hybrid approach is best.

 This co-development choice is especially useful for financial services firms.
-In highly regulated environments, where explainability, traceability, and model governance are mandatory, a hybrid model often delivers more balanced and compliant outcomes.
+In highly regulated environments, where explainability, traceability, and model governance are mandatory, a hybrid model that partners with AI specialists like Neurons Lab often delivers more balanced and compliant outcomes.

 Your final decision depends largely on your goals, timelines, regulatory obligations, and existing expertise.